FanzCEO/FanzDash/replit.md

 # System Architecture

 ## Frontend Architecture
 The client is built with React and TypeScript using Vite as the build tool.
-The UI leverages Radix UI components with shadcn/ui styling and Tailwind CSS for a modern, accessible interface.
+The UI leverages Radix UI components with shadcn/ui styling and Tailwind CSS for a premium cyberpunk aesthetic.
 The frontend uses wouter for client-side routing and TanStack Query for server state management.
 Real-time updates are handled through WebSocket connections for live moderation alerts.

+The platform features a comprehensive navigation system with 12+ functional pages including:
+- Neural Dashboard with real-time threat monitoring
+- Platform Manager for multi-site connectivity
+- AI Analysis Engine with ChatGPT-4o integration
+- Content Review workflows with manual approval
+- Live Stream monitoring and surveillance
+- Risk Management with threat assessment
+- Crisis Management with emergency response protocols
+- Advanced Analytics with predictive intelligence
+- User Management for admin/moderator accounts
+- System Settings and configuration

 ## Backend Architecture
 The server is an Express.js application with TypeScript, providing RESTful APIs for content management and moderation operations.
 The architecture follows a storage abstraction pattern with dedicated modules for database operations, routing, and WebSocket handling.
 The server implements middleware for request logging and error handling.